JoaoLopesF/RemoteDebug/README.md

 It used a local copy of [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets) library, due it not in Arduino Library manager.

-As a large page, the solution for Arduino is save it in a storage, like SPIFFS.
+As a large web page on web server, the solution for Arduino is save it in a storage, like SPIFFS.
 But not have automatically updates in data saved this way, this SPIFFS data is good for a project but not for a library.